smcclab/smc-course/_resources/01-faq.md

 ## What's LENS?

-The laptop is a legit musical/visual instrument, and the ANU Laptop Ensemble (LENS; _est.
-2018_) exists to explore different ways to use this instrument in a group performance.
+The laptop is a legit musical/visual instrument, and the ANU Laptop Ensemble (LENS; est. 2018) exists to explore different ways to use this instrument in a group performance.

-More concretely, LENS is a course in computer music making and laptop performance open to ANU students in music, art, computer science, and anywhere on campus you can take a COMP2xxx/6xxx or MUSI2xxx elective.
+More concretely, LENS is a course in computer music making and laptop performance open to ANU students in music, art, computer science, and anywhere on campus you can take a COMP elective.

 Laptop Ensemble links: